 ASA Assessment Complains upheld

-open, exposing more of her bottom.
+with the zip open, exposing more of her bottom.
 The second product was a toddler's carrying seat, worn around the parent's waist with a belt.
 The product was shown with a baby perched on the seat and being worn by a woman.
-The baby wore a pair of shorts with
+The baby wore a pair of shorts

 c.
 The second Facebook ad again featured the toddler carrying seat with the same image of the baby, but it was not presented alongside products of a sexual nature.